 The quality of life in and around Clermont makes it a prime destination for those looking to settle in central Florida.
 Local stores offer a variety of shopping and dining options along with ample sports facilities and waterfront activities.
-Clermont has housing choices for every income level from gated golf course communities, larger estate homes, to small and mid-sized single-family units on platted lots.
+Clermont has housing choices for every income level, from gated golf course communities and larger estate homes to small and mid-sized single-family units on platted lots.
 As a community of families, Clermont promotes diversity, inclusiveness and civic pride.
-The City of Orlando is approximately 20 minutes east, professional sports teams such as the Orlando Magic (basketball) and the Orlando Solar Bears (hockey) are available to see, along with the Bob Carr Performing Arts Center for theater.
+Orlando is approximately 20 minutes east, and professional sports teams such as the Orlando Magic (basketball) and the Orlando Solar Bears (hockey) are available to see, along with the Bob Carr Performing Arts Center for theater.

 Our local theater scene features the Clermont Performing Arts Center -- a 1,200-seat performance hall, which is the largest in the county, as well as a 250-seat black-box theater.
 The newly refurbished center is part of the 69,000-square-foot Clermont Arts and Recreation Center at 3700 S. Highway 27, atop the hills of Clermont overlooking Lake Felter.
 Moonlight Players in downtown Clermont.
 The Clermont City Center is located downtown and is available to rent through the South Lake Chamber of Commerce.

 Downtown Clermont is the core area of Clermont, located between State Road 50 and the south shore of Lake Minneola.
 This area provides a variety of unique retail shops, restaurants and businesses, as well as the Art League, the Clermont City Center and Clermont City Hall.
 Also located at the west end of downtown is the Historic Village.